Boeing 737 MAX production hit by a new defect in supplier part

 “We will provide additional information in the days and weeks ahead as we better understand the delivery impacts,” the company said.

-Pending further analysis, Boeing hedged on whether some MAXs already in service will have to be reworked too.
+Pending further analysis, Boeing hedged on whether some MAXs already in service will have to be reworked, too.

 Since the jet returned to service in December 2020, more than 750 MAXs have been delivered to customers.